Df458/GraphicsII-Projects/SkeletonProject/Readme.txt

 -Cuboid (Rectangular pprism with arbitrary face counts on each axis)

 For proof of the required shapes, look closely at the 'potted plant' floating in the sky, as it contains all of them + a tube.
+Then look below at the horror of shapes everywhere.

 -------------------------------------------------------------------------------